avinashyadav16/JavaScript.info/11_let_And_const_deadzone_errors.md

-# Episode 8 : let, const, temporal dead zone, types of errors
+# CHAPTER 11: let, const, temporal dead zone, types of errors

 > let and const declarations are hoisted.
 But it's different from var since they are in temporal deadzone for a time being.